angeloey/3D-Camera-Renderer/README.md

 #### Complexity (Technologies):
 the goal of the project will be to develop the aforementioned embedded system using a range of technologies as to satisfy the assignment criteria.\
-The system will purposely include a range of technologies, even in scenarios where it would traditionally make sense to use multiple instances of a\
-single technology, for example: instead of using two stepper motors (one for x movement and one for y movement), this project will make use of a\
+The system will purposely include a range of technologies, even in scenarios where it would traditionally make sense to use multiple instances of a single technology, for example: instead of using two stepper motors (one for x movement and one for y movement), this project will make use of a stepper motor for x movement and a servo motor for y movement.\
-stepper motor for x movement and a servo motor for y movement. or by using a rotary encoder and a potentiometer, where two potentiometers would suffice.\
+or by using a rotary encoder and a potentiometer, where two potentiometers would suffice.\
-While this may not be the most practical approach, it affords me the opportunity to write a library for, and implement the use of more technologies which\ will better aid the achievement of the following excerpt from the marking criteria:\
+While this may not be the most practical approach, it affords me the opportunity to write a library for, and implement the use of more technologies which will better aid the achievement of the following excerpt from the marking criteria:

-"a wide range of complex\
+*"a wide range of complex\
 input and output devices some of\
 which we may not have used in\
 the tutorial material, all working\
-as expected."
+as expected."*

 #### Version Control (Regular Commits and a Clear Workflow):
-Another goal of the project is to provide a meaningful and well commented/documented update to the repository at regular intervals.\
+Another goal of the project is to provide a meaningful and well commented/documented update to the repository at regular intervals. \
-(I will aim for daily commits, however: time waits for no man.)\
+(I will aim for daily commits, however: life waits for no man.) \
-Any periods without a commit will be compensated for in magnitude or quantity once updates resume.\
+Any periods without a commit will be compensated for in magnitude or quantity once updates resume. \
-There are 27 days between the start of this project on March 6th, and the due date April 2nd, therefore I will ensure there are at MINIMUM, 27 commits of\
-substanstial size, quality, or progress before April 2nd.\
+There are 27 days between the start of this project on March 6th, and the due date April 2nd, therefore I will ensure there are at MINIMUM, 27 commits of substanstial size, quality, or progress before April 2nd. \
-Each commit will aim to demonstrate a clear direction and progress route through the projects development, i.e. evidence i havent just copied a load of\
-stuff i dont understand from stackoverflow.\
+Each commit will aim to demonstrate a clear direction and progress route through the projects development, i.e. evidence i havent just copied a load of stuff i dont understand from stackoverflow.

-I consider a meaningful update to be along the lines of, but not limited to, the following :\
+I consider a meaningful update to be along the lines of, but not limited to, the following :

- - Functional progress in, or the completion of, a library for a component (.h and .cpp files in folder designated: "My-X-Lib").\
+ - Functional progress in, or the completion of, a library for a component (.h and .cpp files in folder designated: "My-X-Lib").
- - Well commented, significant progress on the functionality of the project.\
+ - Well commented, significant progress on the functionality of the project.
- - Significant progress in, or beginning of, the Implementation of a new technology (a functional addition to debug screen for example.).\
+ - Significant progress in, or beginning of, the Implementation of a new technology (a functional addition to debug screen for example.).
- - "Housekeeping": formatting, commenting, & encapsulating code to better reflect OOP practices etc.\
+ - "Housekeeping": formatting, commenting, & encapsulating code to better reflect OOP practices etc.
- - Checkoints, functional milestones, or working implementation of a feature, such as a demo (i.e. "50Hz Rotating Cube Demo" on March 18th) .\
+ - Checkoints, functional milestones, or working implementation of a feature, such as a demo (i.e. "50Hz Rotating Cube Demo" on March 18th).

 TL;DR:
 Regular updates of some significance, with an accurate commit message.\